Winston-Lin/dziganto.github.io/_posts/2018-1-23-Simulated-Datasets-for-Faster-ML-Understanding.md

     else:
         df.loc[i, 'hired'] = 1
 ```

+Great, that's as far as we want to take this dataset.

 ## Wrap Up
 We covered lots of ground already.
 I introduced the idea of generating your own datasets from scratch.
 This process is known as simulating datasets.
 The reason for doing this is simple: You want to truly understand the generative process so you can apply various *Exploratory Data Analysis (EDA)* and machine learning techniques for the express purposes of building your intuition into which techniques work best on different types of data.
 That easily elevates you from novice to expert, and all it requires is a little time and practice.